 Includes: Transfers, ground transport by land and water, 14 nights twin share accommodation, meals as specified Tours: village and boat tours in Tortuguero inc. entrance fee, half day Arenal hanging bridges tour, half day Arenal guided hike, half day Monteverde Reserve tour inc. entrance fee.

 Excludes: International flights, departure taxes, visas, travel insurance, meals not specified, drinks, optional excursions and activities at Arenal, Monterverde and on the Pacific coast, personal expenses, tips.

 Getting there: This tour starts and ends in San Jose.
 Return flight prices from the UK start from around £600.

-Departure dates: This is a private, tailor-made holiday and can begin on any day you chose, subject to availability.
+Departure dates: This is a private, tailor-made holiday and can begin on any day you choose, subject to availability.

 Located on Central Avenue in the heart of downtown San Jose, this hotel is a convenient base in the city, within easy reach of shops, bars and restaurants, and bicycles are provided of you want to explore further afield.
 Accommodation is comfy and includes spacious superior rooms and suites.
 Hotel facilities include a gym, free Wi-Fi and a roof terrace with great views over the city.
 A complimentary buffet breakfast is provided each morning to set you up well for the day ahead.